-GPP is happy to share relevant resources created by our working groups, our members, and our partners.
+GPP is happy to share relevant resources created by our members, our partners, and working groups within GPP.
 These resources may include research and publications, requests for proposals, funding opportunities, and more.
-Please contact GPP to share any resources we may want to add to this site.
+Please contact GPP to suggest additional relevant resources.

 - GPP Research